gpbl/react-day-picker/website/docs/guides/modifiers.md

 ## Hidden days

-The `hidden` modifier disables the interaction with a day.
-It is set using the `hidden` prop.
+The `hidden` modifier removes the day from the calendar.
+Set the hidden days using the `hidden` prop.

 ```include
 modifiers-hidden.tsx